 Supportive housing frequently includes services that could be categorized as Whole Person Care coordination.
 The services that are part of supportive housing programs commonly work to address housing, health and other tenant needs.
-Tenants receive assistance in accessing primary care, behavioral healthcare, specialty care, but also may receive non-healthcare services such as employment supports, childcare, educational supports or whatever needs the household identifies.
+Tenants receive assistance in accessing primary care, behavioral healthcare, specialty care, but also may receive nonhealthcare services such as employment supports, childcare, educational supports or whatever needs the household identifies.

 A Whole Person Care approach is challenging for any sector because of the siloes that exist within public systems.
-A traditional health focused care coordination approach will consider the health-related services but not health-related social needs assistance.
-Any one geography can contain health centers and other primary care providers, affordable and supportive housing, homeless systems, behavioral health systems, public health and income and benefits supports.
+A traditional health focused care coordination approach will consider the health-related services but not non-medical needs assistance.
+Any one geography contains health centers and other primary care providers, affordable and supportive housing, homeless systems, behavioral health systems, public health and income and benefits supports.

 Typically, the burden for coordination between all these systems lies with the individual and their available support system.
 Navigation becomes exponentially harder with each additional system a person needs to engage.
-Communities and families impacted by racism have even fewer resources and often additional barriers to navigating these administratively complex systems.
+Low income communities and families have even fewer resources and often additional barriers to navigating these administratively complex systems.
 Supportive housing services work at the individual level with residents to ensure that they are accessing the benefits to which they are entitled and the services they need to be thriving members of their community.
-A cross sector systemic response is needed to achieve population level results.
+A cross sector response is needed to achieve population level results.